5.4. Network Tuning Techniques

 Bridge zero copy transmit is fully supported on Red Hat Enterprise Linux 7 virtual machines, but disabled by default.
 To enable zero copy transmit mode, set the

-experimental_zcopytx kernel module parameter for the vhost_net module to 1.
+kernel module parameter for the vhost_net module to 1.
 For detailed instructions, see the Virtualization Deployment and Administration Guide

 An additional data copy is normally created during transmit as a threat mitigation technique against denial of service and information leak attacks.
 Enabling zero copy transmit disables this threat mitigation technique.